 Our CF Center is accredited by the Cystic Fibrosis Foundation, which ensures that your child receives expert, high-quality care.
 As an accredited center, we offer:

 Access to a Comprehensive Team of Experts

 Your child’s team will include doctors who specialize in pulmonology, endocrinology, gastroenterology, and infectious diseases.
-The team will also include nutritionists, respiratory therapists, and physical therapists as well as licensed clinical social workers and psychologists.
+The team will also include a CF nurse coordinator, nutritionists, respiratory therapists, and physical therapists as well as licensed clinical social workers and psychologists.

 Access to Clinical Trials